Pete Dawkins: Business career

 At the conclusion of his 24-year career in the Army, Dawkins retired with the rank of brigadier general in 1983.
 Following his retirement from the Army, Dawkins took up a position as a partner in the Wall Street firm Lehman Brothers, later becoming vice-chairman of Bain & Company.
 In 1991, he moved on to become chairman and CEO of Primerica.
 Dawkins was a senior partner at Flintlock Capital Asset Management and is currently a senior advisor for Virtu Financial.

 Political career

 Sometime before April 1987, Dawkins established residence in Rumson, New Jersey.
-He ran as a Republican against New Jersey's incumbent Democratic United States Senator Frank Lautenberg in 1988.
-The race was notable for the negative tone that emerged from both sides and Lautenberg's criticism of Dawkins's lack of roots in the state, calling him a carpetbagger.
+He ran for the U.S. Senate as a Republican against New Jersey's incumbent Democratic U.S. Senator, Frank Lautenberg, in 1988.
+The race was notable for the negative tone that emerged from both sides and for Lautenberg's criticism of Dawkins's lack of roots in the state.
 Dawkins lost in the general election by an eight-point margin.